The Pulse of K-Entertainment

 When is ITZY's Motto comeback release date?

 ITZY will release Motto on May 18, 2026 at 6 p.m.
 KST.
 The group confirmed the date at midnight KST on April 22 through its official trailer and teaser scheduler, giving fans nearly four weeks of rollout before the album and title track arrive.
-JYP Entertainment positioned the comeback as a full campaign rather than a last-minute single drop.
+JYP Entertainment is treating the comeback as a full campaign rather than a last-minute single drop.

 How many songs are on ITZY's Motto album?